amilabs/crypto-exchanger/README.md

   - Sending tokens to your cold address with filling address by the current gas price.
   - Sending ETH funds to your cold address
   - Stop watching for address
-  - Notify administrator that funds was received
+  - Notify the administrator that funds were received

 ### Installation